BrownieO/Conlang-notes/Lexavelo/index.md

 # Lexávelo

 ## Introduction
 [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) is a project being run by Classicuscool.
-He is an Asian student and gamer who speaks English and Spanish adequately.
+He is an Asian student and gamer who also speaks English and Spanish adequately.
 His goal is to create a community based on his first auxlang.

 In this page, we'll see the some facts and the few official statements about this conlang.